Connectivity of inhomogeneous random graphs II: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:connected}}

 We actually prove Theorem~\ref{thm:connected} only in the case $K=1$ in Proposition~\ref{prop:singleconnected}, and combine it with Lemma~\ref{lem:boostConnectivity} which allows to boost the connectivity to an arbitrary constant. \begin{proposition} Suppose that $W$ is a connected graphon with $\lim_{\alpha\searrow0}\frac{g_W(\alpha)}{\alpha}=0$.
-Then a.a.s. $\RG(n,W)$ is a connected graph. \end{proposition} \begin{proof} We want to prove that for any given $\eps\in(0,1)$ and for all sufficiently large $n$, we have that the probability that $\RG(n,W)$ is disconnected is at most $\eps$.
+Then a.a.s. $\RG(n,W)$ is a connected graph. \end{proposition} \begin{proof} We want to prove that for any given $\eps\in(0,1)$, the probability that $\RG(n,W)$ is disconnected is at most $\eps$ for all sufficiently large $n$.
 Let